buildstationorg/polkaVM-solidity-bootcamp/en/README.md

-# PolkaVM Bootcamp English version
+# PolkaVM Solidity Bootcamp English version

 ## Curriculum
 - Intro: Introduction to PolkaVM, how to set up the environment and tools you will use for DApp development.